 By default, only the exit statuses of the test scripts are considered when determining the testsuite outcome.
-But Automake allows also the use of more complex test protocols, either standard (see Section 15.4 [Using the TAP test protocol], page 113) or custom (see Section 15.3 [Custom Test Drivers], page 109).
-Note that you can't enable such protocols when the serial harness is used, though.
-In the rest of this section we are going to concentrate mostly on protocol-less tests, since we cover test protocols in a later section (again, see Section 15.3 [Custom Test Drivers], page 109).
+But Automake allows also the use of more complex test protocols, either standard (see Section 15.4 [Using the TAP test protocol], page 115) or custom (see Section 15.3 [Custom Test Drivers], page 111).
+You can't enable such protocols when the serial harness is used, though.
+In the rest of this section we are going to concentrate mostly on protocol-less tests, since we cover test protocols in a later section (again, see Section 15.3 [Custom Test Drivers], page 111).